Differential forms on diffeological spaces and diffeological gluing, I: Abstract

 \section{Abstract}

-This paper aims to describe the behavior of diffeological differential 1-forms under the operation of gluing of diffeological spaces along a smooth map.
-In the diffeological context, two constructions regarding diffeological forms are available, that of the vector space $\Omega^1(X)$ of all 1-forms, and that of the pseudo-bundle $\Lambda^1(X)$ of values of 1-forms.
-We describe the behavior of the former under an arbitrary gluing of two diffeological spaces, while for the latter, we limit ourselves to the case of gluing along a diffeomorphism.
+This paper aims to describe the behavior of diffeological differential forms under the operation of gluing of diffeological spaces along a smooth map.
+In the diffeological context, two ways of looking at diffeological forms are available, that of the vector space $\Omega^m(X)$ of all $m$-forms, and that of the pseudo-bundle $\Lambda^m(X)$ of values of these forms.
+We describe the behavior of the former under a gluing of diffeological spaces.

 MSC (2010): 53C15 (primary), 57R35, 57R45 (secondary).